cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 weight: 2
 ---

-In this lab we will setup [GitOps](https://www.gitops.tech/) for [Configuration as Code (CasC) for CloudBees CI](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/core-casc-modern) so that any CloudBeees CI configuration changes you make in source control will automatically be updated in your CloudBees CI managed controller (Jenkins instance).
+In this lab we will setup [GitOps](https://www.gitops.tech/) for [CloudBees CI Configuration as Code (CasC) ](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/core-casc-modern) so that any CloudBeees CI configuration changes you make in source control will automatically be updated in your CloudBees CI ***managed controller*** (Jenkins instance).

 ## GitOps for CloudBees CI CasC

 In this lab you will:
-* Create a Pipeline template job on your CloudBees CI managed controller to automatically update the [CloudBees CI configuration bundle](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/ci-casc-modern#_creating_a_configuration_bundle) for your CloudBees CI managed controller.
+* Create a job from a Pipeline template on your CloudBees CI managed controller to automatically update the [CloudBees CI configuration bundle](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/ci-casc-modern#_creating_a_configuration_bundle) for your CloudBees CI managed controller.
 * Update the CloudBees CI configuration bundle in your forked `cloudbees-ci-config-bundle` repository and then commit the changes to the **master** branch of your **cloudbees-ci-config-bundle** repository that will in turn tigger the Pipeline template job.

 1. Navigation into the **template-jobs** folder on your ***managed controller***.